hienhoangminh/PYTHON_APPIUM_DEMO/README.md

 ## Run Syntax
 * To run: right-click on Run Unittest for BeTest...
-* For command line : tbu
+* For command line :
+  ** cd BeTestAppDemo
+  ** python3 -m unittest testcases/BeTestCases.py

 ## How to configure run environment
 * Setup system env for PYTHON,APPIUM_URL, PLATFORM_VERSION